interledgerjs/interledgerjs/packages/pay/README.md

 ### Amounts

-Pay leverages JavaScript [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)s for arbitrarily large integers, exporting its own wrapper for strongly typed arithmetic operations.
+Pay leverages JavaScript [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) for arbitrarily large integers using its own wrapper for strongly-typed arithmetic operations.

-All amounts returned by Pay use these exported classes and interfaces:
+Amounts returned by Pay use these exported classes and interfaces:

 - **[`Int`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L24)** &mdash; Class representing non-negative integers.
 - **[`PositiveInt`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L179)** &mdash; Interface narrowing **`Int`**, representing non-negative, non-zero integers.
 (In this context, zero is not considered signed).
 - **[`Ratio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L220)** &mdash; Class representing a ratio of two integers: a non-negative numerator, and a non-negative, non-zero denominator.
-- **[`PositiveRatio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L300)** &mdash; Interface narrowing **`Ratio`**, representing a ratio of two non-negative, non-zero integers.
+- **[`PositiveRatio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L308)** &mdash; Interface narrowing **`Ratio`**, representing a ratio of two non-negative, non-zero integers.

 **`Int`** and **`Ratio`** offer utility methods for integer operations and comparisons.
 They may also be converted to/from `number`, `string`, `bigint`, and [`Long`](https://github.com/dcodeIO/Long.js/).

-**`Int`** and **`Ratio`** enforce handling of all divide-by-zero errors and the internal `bigint` is always non-negative.
+**`Int`** and **`Ratio`** prevent divide-by-zero errors and enforce the internal `bigint` is always non-negative.
 They also provide type guards for **`PositiveInt`** to reduce unnecessary code paths.
 For example, if one integer is greater than another, that integer must always be non-zero, and can be safely used as a ratio denominator without any divide-by-zero branch.

 ### Exchange Rates

-Pay is designed to provide strong guarantees of the amount that will be delivered.
+Pay is designed to provide strict guarantees of the amount that will be delivered.

 During the quote step, the application provides Pay with prices for the source and destination assets and it's own acceptable slippage percentage, which Pay uses to calculate a minimum exchange rate and corresponding minimum destination amount it will enforce for the payment.
-Exchange rates are also defined in terms of the ratio between a destination amount and a source amount, in fractional units.
+Exchange rates are represented as the ratio between a destination amount and a source amount, in fractional units.

 Then, Pay probes the recipient to determine the real exchange rate over that path.
 If it sufficiently exceeds the minimum exchange rate, Pay will allow the payment to proceed.
 Otherwise, it's not possible to complete the payment.
 For instance, connectors may have applied a poor rate or charged too much in fees, the max packet size might be too small to avoid rounding errors, or incorrect assets/scales were provided.

-Since STREAM payments are packetized, Pay cannot prevent partial completion, but guarantees payments will never exhaust their quoted maximum source amount without already satisfying their quoted minimum delivery amount.
-Every delivered packet meets or exceeds the quoted minimum exchange rate (\*with the exception of the final one, if necessary).
+Since STREAM payments are packetized, Pay may not be able to complete a payment if, for instance, the sender and receiver become disconnected during the payment.
+However, Pay guarantees payments never exhaust their quoted maximum source amount without satisfying their quoted minimum delivery amount.
+Every delivered packet meets or exceeds the quoted minimum exchange rate (\*with the exception of the final one, as necessary).

 ### Error Handling